 • Prioritize your own health: Be persistent and diligent — if you can’t get an appointment or your concerns aren’t fully addressed, seek out another doctor.

-In women, breast cancer lumps are usually found in the upper outer quadrant of the breast.
-In men, they’re usually found near the nipple.
+In people with female anatomy, breast cancer lumps are usually found in the upper outer quadrant of the breast.
+In people with male anatomy, they’re usually found near the nipple.

 Most breast lumps turn out to be something other than breast cancer.
 Even so, localized female breast cancer is highly treatable.